EDUCBA Logo

 • Manual entering of braces surrounding the formula doesn’t work in Excel.
 We should press the shortcut CTRL SHIFT-ENTER.

-• When we edit the array formula, we need to press the shortcut CTRL SHIFT-ENTER again since the braces are removed every time we make changes.
+• When we edit the array formula, we must press the shortcut CTRL SHIFT-ENTER again since the braces are removed every time we make changes.

 • While using the shortcut requires selecting the range of cells to result in the output before entering the array formula.